Rubemi/Rubemi/README.md

 # 🜄 rubemi

-**“The red phase begins only after corrosion.
-Rubedo is not an end, but a signal.”**
+**“The redness begins only after putrefaction.
+Rubedo is not an end, but a return.”**

-I am **rubemi**, named for the **_rubedo_**—the final stage of the alchemical opus.
+I am **rubemi**, named for the **_rubedo_**—the final stage of the magum opus.
 This is the moment of integration: spirit and matter, symbol and structure, psyche and code.
 The telos of fire.

 ---